KristianHolsheimer/basic_algorithms/README.md

-# Basic Algorithms written in C++
+# Basic Algorithms written in C++, Haskell, Julia, Python and Mathematica

-This repo contains the codes of some basic algorithms written in C++.
+This repo contains the codes of some basic algorithms written in C++, Haskell, Julia, Python and Mathematica.
 I'm writing these codes as part of an online course about algorithms.

-I've been wanting to learn a lower-level computer language for quite some time, which is the reason I'm forcing myself to write in C++.
-(By the way, by "lower level" I mean lower level compared to Python.)
+When I finished my PhD in string theory I switched to data science, which is why I'm learning these algorithms.
+In order to make things interesting, I decided to simultaneously explore several different computer languages.

-**Note:** I'm completely new to the world of C++, so any pointers (pun intended) are very much appreciated!
+**Note:** I'm completely new to these computer languages, so any pointers (pun intended) are very much appreciated!
 So please, feel free to contact me: **kristian.holsheimer@gmail.com**.

 ## Contents

-* **merge_sort.cc**: This algorithm takes an unsorted list of *n* integers and returns its sorted version in *O*(*n* log *n*) time.
-As a perk, my implementation of the algorithm also keeps track of the *number of inversions* required.
+* **merge-sort**: This algorithm takes an unsorted list of *n* integers and returns its sorted version in *O*(*n* log *n*) time.
+As a perk, my *C++* and *Julia* implementation of the algorithm also keeps track of the *number of inversions* required.
+Other languages I wrote this algorithm in are *Mathematica* and *Haskell*.

+* **quick-sort**: Like merge-sort, quick-sort takes an unsorted list of *n* integers and returns its sorted version in *O*(*n* log *n*) time (although quick-sort is quicker on average).
+The *Julia* implementation of the algorithm also keeps track of the *number of comparisons* required.
+I also wrote this algorithm in *Haskell*.

+* **min-cut**: This algorithm takes a graph and returns the size of a *minimal cut* based on repeated applications of *random-cut*, which is based on random contractions of edges.
+I wrote this in *Julia* again.

+* **scc**: This algorithm takes a directed graph and returns its *strongly connected components*.
+I wrote this in *Python 3* in two different ways: iterative and recursive.
+The recursive version looks nicer, but it suffers from stack overflow when the graph becomes too large.
+The iterative version works, but it's a bit slow.
+I plan to write an efficient recursive implementation in Haskell, which has tail-call optimization (unlike Python).

+* **dijkstra**: This algorithm takes an undirected graph (whose edges have non-negative lengths) and returns all the shortest paths from some base node.
+I wrote this *Python 3*.